Andrea Boyd

 Click here to read bio

 Andrea has served as a board member at the Kentucky World Language Association, the Colorado Congress of Foreign Language Teachers and the Standards Review and Revisions committee for the Colorado Department of Education.
-Boyd has been a NNELL member since 2008 and her interest in serving as President-Elect stems from her desire to be an advocate for early language learning.
+Boyd has been a NNELL member since 2008 and her interest in serving for six years on the presidential track stems from her desire to be an advocate for early language learning.
 She believes in collaborative or team centric leadership.

 Edgar Serrano